Red Sox-Astros ALDS Preview: Can Boston Slow Houston’s Offense, Pull Upset?

 Astros in 5

 If Chris Sale doesn’t pitch well in Game 1, this could be a very quick series.
-We’ll say he pitches up to his potential and helps Boston win Game 1 and then comes back to pitch Game 4 on short rest and wins that, too.
-But in between and into Game 5, the matchups just favor Houston too much.
+We’ll say he pitches up to his potential and helps Boston win Game 1, then comes back to pitch Game 4 on short rest and wins that, too.
+But elsewhere, the matchups just favor Houston too much.
 Cleveland got all the attention for its ridiculous winning streak in August and September, but even with those 22 straight wins, the Tribe only finished one game better than Houston.
 The Astros were one of the best teams in baseball all season, and they’ll be just a bit too much for the Red Sox to handle.

 Powered by WordPress.com VIP